acids-ircam/nn_tilde/README.md

 Grab the [latest release of nn~](https://github.com/acids-ircam/nn_tilde/releases/latest) !
 Be sure to download the correct version for your installation.

-**Mac users**, you should download the arm64 version if _and only if_ your Mac is a M1-2, and your installation of Max/MSP or PureData is not using Rosetta !

-**Windows users**, for now it is required that all `.dll` files in the `nn~` package are copied next to the ˋMax.exeˋ executable.

 ## MaxMSP

 Uncompress the `.tar.gz` file in the Package folder of your Max installation, i.e. in `Documents/Max 8/Packages/`.